WordPress SEO: 15 Tips On How To Improve SEO for WordPress -You must take your SEO seriously if you want to rank well in Google.

 Now that you’ve compiled your keyword list, it’s time to start creating content and optimising it using thethose keywords.

-3. Allow Search Engines to See Your Content
+3. WordPress SEO: Allow Search Engines to See Your Content

 WordPress has a built-in feature that allows you to hide your site from search engines.